What’s In A Name?

 Shiva, Nisan, Christmas, January, and Tuesday

-One topic of concern (and offense!) among many Christians and Jews is the observance of holidays and celebrations that either are not in Scripture, or that coincide with, include, or are named from pagan or secular traditions.
-People FIGHT about these things, shun each other and even come to actual blows, often because of partial knowledge and the misunderstandings that flow from it!
+One topic of common concern (and offense!) among many Christians and Jews is the observance of holidays and celebrations that either are not in Scripture, or that coincide with, include, or are named from pagan or secular traditions.
+People FIGHT about these things, shun each other and even come to actual blows, usually because of partial knowledge and the misunderstandings that flow from it!

-I pray that what follows might be of some help in comprehending the many underlying issues, and in knowing how to deal biblically with those with whom we disagree.
+I pray that what follows might be of some help in comprehending the many underlying issues, and in knowing how to deal biblically and peacefully with those with whom we disagree.
 Dig in, and you will be surprised by what is found.
 I promise.

 When I was sixteen I worked in a small clothing store.
 When we closed up, one of my jobs was to stretch a couple of tripwires from wall to wall about 6 inches above the floor.
 They were dark in color—invisible once the lights were off.
 Any burglars attempting to rob the store would hit one as they walked, setting off loud alarms and alerting the police.